 \subsection{Basic notations}

-All representations are smooth and over $\mathbb C$ and we shall usually omit those descriptions.
+All representations we consider are smooth and over $\mathbb C$, and we shall usually omit those descriptions.
 We sometimes do not distinguish representations in the same isomorphism class.
-Let $\mathrm{Alg}(G)$ be the category of representation of a reductive group $G$ over $\mathbb C$.
+Let $\mathrm{Alg}(G)$ be the category of smooth representations of a reductive group $G$ over $\mathbb C$.
 For $\pi \in \mathrm{Alg}(G)$, let $\pi^{\vee}$ be its smooth dual.
 Let $\mathrm{Irr}(G)$ be the set of irreducible representations of $G$.

 Let $\mathrm{Irr}=\sqcup_n \mathrm{Irr}(G_n)$.
 Let $\mathrm{Irr}^c(G_n)$ be the set of irreducible cuspidal representations of $G_n$ and let $\mathrm{Irr}^c=\sqcup_n \mathrm{Irr}^c(G_n)$.
 Let $S_n$ be the permutation group on $n$ elements.